dhis2designlab/scp-cli/README.md

 ## 3 Verification process

 When all the prerequisites are met, you may proceed with the verification.

+[DHIS2 SCP Whitelist](https://github.com/dhis2designlab/scp-whitelist) repository contains a list of verified NPM packages.
+Pull requests to this repository will be validated with a GitHub actions workflow.

  To submit your package for verification you would need to modify [`list.csv`](https://github.com/dhis2designlab/scp-whitelist/blob/main/list.csv) file by adding a new line containing your npm package `identifier`and its `version` separated by a comma, e.g. `lodash,4.17.14`.
 Since you do not have a write access to the repository, a change in this file will write it to a new branch in your fork, so you can make a pull request.
 Fill in a title and description and create your pull request, which in turn, will trigger the verification workflow on your package.

 The verification workflow: